2024 Policy Manifesto

 For more information contact our Policy & Regulation Lead, Tim Wilson

 You can find below our most current policy papers, plus a selection of those relating to particularly significant previous consultations.

 Note that all papers prior to July 2018 were submitted under our previous organisation name of Radio Independents Group (RIG).

-- Submission to DCMS Select Cttee on the Impact of COVID-19 – June 2020
+- DCMS Select Cttee on the Impact of COVID-19 – June 2020